open/close all folders

 - Parental Abandonment: As a baby, he was abandoned by his birth parents in front of a hospital and was later adopted by a nice couple.

 - Sanity Slippage: The poor guy's mind breaks after Aoba accidentally uses Scrap incorrectly on Mizuki.
 He ends up spending the rest of the game in the hospital.

-- RE:Connect shows that Mizuki was (miraculously) able to regain his sanity, much to this troper's relief.
+- RE:Connect shows that Mizuki was (miraculously) able to regain his sanity.